MetOffice/lfric_core/documentation/source/user_guide/io/prognostics.rst

 A typical LFRic model is implemented with an initialise stage, a run stage (which executes a single time-step) and a finalise stage.
-The model can use a model database structure referred to as ``modeldb`` that holds the model state and other data.
+The model can use a model database structure referred to as ``modeldb`` to hold the model state and other data.

-Prognostic fields can be initialised during the initialise phase and stored in ``modeldb``.
+Prognostic fields can be initialised during the initialise stage and stored in ``modeldb``.
 As well as storing individual fields, ``modeldb`` can also store field collections.
 A field collection is a Fortran derived type that can store several fields or pointers to